 - Temporary coverings may be applied to stay in place until; the final restorations are ready.

-- The mold is sent to a lab, where the dental technician will make the veneers.
+- The mold is sent to a lab, where the dental technician will make the restorations.
 This can take up to two weeks.

 - When the veneers are ready, they are carefully bonded to your teeth.
-The treatment is finished, and your dentist will show you how to maintain the veneers.
+The treatment is finished, and your dentist will show you how to maintain and care for the work.